wildwoodmo/wildwoodmo.github.io/_posts/2024-04-06-wildwood-christmaslights.markdown

 ### Update 4/7/2024
 Word is that an ammendmant will be introduced to limit this to only multifamily properties (apartments) and remove the Kelvin restrictions.
 No guarantees that happens or passes, so continue to fight against the changes to the ordinance.

+### Update 4/10/2024
+The City Council shot down both the original ordinance and the amended version on Monday night.
+Lights are safe in Wildwood, for now.
+Unless of course you're a high school (or any business) and want to put up an LED sign.
+The city won't allow that.